Florida Rental Lease Agreement Templates

 3. Florida

-Florida Association of Realtors Residential Lease for Single Family Home and Duplex – The Florida Association of Realtors has created a specific form to be used for leases involving a single-family home or duplex.
-The document contains information on the lease and the associated parties.
+Florida Association of Realtors Residential Lease for Single-Family Home and Duplex: The Florida Association of Realtors’ form for leases involving a single-family home or duplex.

 Download: PDF

-Florida Association of Realtors Residential Lease for Apartment or Unit in Multi-Family Rental Housing (other than a Duplex) Including a Mobile Home, Condominium, or Cooperative – Procures a contract fine-tuned for the leasing of multi-unit properties.
+Florida Association of Realtors Residential Lease for Apartment or Unit in Multi-Family Rental Housing (other than a Duplex) Including a Mobile Home, Condominium, or Cooperative: Procures a contract specifically for leasing multi-unit properties.

 Download: PDF